landaudiogo/cc-tutorials-2023/k8s/README.md

 kubectl delete pod postgre-database
 ```

-If persistent data is not configured, when we delete our database, when
+If persistent data is not configured, when we delete our database pod, the data
-starting our pod again, our database would no longer have the data we
-generated.
+is lost.
 Lets confirm whether this is the case.
-Recreate the postgre-database pod:
+Recreate the postgre-database
+pod, and wait for it to be in the `Running` status:
 ```bash
 kubectl apply -f persistent_volumes/pv-pvc.yml watch kubectl get pods